Hexagon/pup/README.md

 This command downloads the Pup executable and installs it on your system.
 The `A` flag grants all permissions, `f` overwrites any existing installation, and `r` ensures no cache is used.

+### Usage Examples

 **Single command example**

-Use `pup run` with `--cmd` and a restart policy, for example `--autostart`
+Use `pup run` with `--cmd` and a restart policy, for example `--autostart`, this will keep your process running, and require no configuration.

 `pup run --cmd "deno run server.ts" --autostart`

 **Ecosystem example**

-Use the cli helpers to initialise a new configuration file `pup.json`
+1. Initialise a new configuration file `pup.json`, running a server script using deno.

     `pup init --id "my-server" --cmd "deno run -A server.ts" --autostart`

-Add hourly task
+2. Add hourly task using the cron start policy.

     `pup append --id "my-task" --cmd "deno run -A task.ts" --cron "0 0 * * * *"`

-Launch your ecosystem
+3. Launch your ecosystem.

      `pup run`

+4. Optional: Install your ecosystem as a system service.
+Works systemd, sysvinit, upstart, launchd and Windows service manager.

+     `pup service install --name my-service`

 For the full manual, see <https://hexagon.github.io/pup>